 Help and advice for enforcement officers

-For information about a business in a Primary Authority partnership, you are advised to contact the primary authority via the Primary Authority Register.
+For information about a business in a Primary Authority partnership, contact the primary authority via the Primary Authority Register.

 A helpdesk is available to support users of the Register and answer queries.
 You can reach the helpdesk by calling 0121 345 1201 or emailing firstname.lastname@example.org.